PoojaChoudhary-01/Tesla-Stock-Analysis-Dashboard./README.md

-📊 Tesla Stock Analysis Dashboard (Power BI)

-📌 Project Overview
+📊 TESLA STOCK ANALYSIS DASHBOARD (POWER BI)
+📝 PROJECT OVERVIEW

-This project analyzes the historical stock performance of Tesla (TSLA) using Power BI.
+This project presents a complete Power BI dashboard analyzing historical Tesla (TSLA) stock performance.
-The dashboard provides interactive insights into price movements, trading volume, volatility, and daily returns across different time periods.
+It provides insights into price trends, trading volume, and daily changes through interactive visuals, slicers, and KPIs.

-The goal of this project is to demonstrate strong skills in data cleaning, time-series analysis, KPI creation, and dashboard design.
+The purpose of this project is to demonstrate strong skills in data cleaning, DAX, time-series analysis, dashboard design, and storytelling with data.

-📁 Dataset Information
+📁 DATASET INFORMATION

-The dataset contains historical stock market data including:
+The dataset contains the following columns:

+Date

 Open Price